Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks: Experiments

 \begin{enumerate} \item \textbf{Sparse Retrieval System (BM25)}: The first baseline system employed BM25 indexes for retrieval.
 BM25, a sparse retrieval algorithm, ranks documents based on term frequency-inverse document frequency (TF-IDF) and document length normalization.
 Given a query \( q_i \), BM25 retrieves the top-\(k\) passages \(\mathcal{P}_k = \{p_1, p_2, \dots, p_k\}\) from the indexed collection \(\mathcal{D}\).
 These passages were then passed to the generator, \(\mathcal{M}\), to synthesize answers:

-BM25 provides a robust and interpretable retrieval mechanism, suited for tasks involving keyword matching. \item \textbf{Dense Retrieval System (OpenAI Indexes)} The second baseline utilized OpenAI indexes,\footnote{\url{https://cookbook.openai.com/examples/evaluation/evaluate_rag_with_llamaindex}} which employ dense embeddings to represent both documents and queries in a shared semantic space.
+BM25 provides a robust and interpretable retrieval mechanism, suited for tasks involving keyword matching. \item \textbf{Dense Retrieval System (OpenAI Indexes)}: The second baseline utilized OpenAI indexes,\footnote{\url{https://cookbook.openai.com/examples/evaluation/evaluate_rag_with_llamaindex}} which employ dense embeddings to represent both documents and queries in a shared semantic space.
 For a query \( q_i \), dense retrieval selects the top-\(k\) passages \(\mathcal{P}_k\) that semantically align with the query, offering improved contextual understanding compared to sparse methods.
 These passages were similarly passed to the generator for answer synthesis as Equation~\ref{eq:rag}.
 This system is particularly effective for questions requiring nuanced contextual matching beyond exact term overlap. \end{enumerate}

-Our experiments were conducted on both the SQuAD and HotPotQA datasets to evaluate the performance of different systems in terms of similarity to ground-truth answers, measured using BERTScore~\citep{zhangbertscore}.
 For the RAG baselines, the top-1, top-3, top-5, and top-10 retrieved passages were used for inference.
 In contrast, our CAG utilized the preloaded context specific to each dataset to generate answers without retrieval constraints.